Ulster Bank Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Ulster Bank Conveyancing Panel : Questions and Answers from members of the public
+Q and A’s regarding the Ulster Bank Solicitor Panel from members of the public

-I had an offer accepted on a property on the 5th March 2014, valuation was booked 4 days later, received a clean bill of health.
-Property lawyer instructed, so all that was missing was my mortgage offer.
+My offer was accepted on a house on the 17th January 2014, valuation was booked five days after, all came back fine.
+Solicitor retained, so all that was missing was my mortgage offer.
 Having made daily calls to Ulster Bank and chasing them on my offer I have now been told that my offer will not be issued unless the lawyer is on the Ulster Bank conveyancing panel.
-Are Ulster Bank entitled to hold back the Mortgage pending the lawyer being on the approved list?
+Can the lender hold off the offer?

 Mortgage companies tend not to not issue an offer until they have details of a lawyer on their panel.
 It can take a few weeks for Ulster Bank to deal with your lawyers application to be on the Ulster Bank conveyancing panel.
 There's no guarantee that your solicitors will be accepted.